easymock/easymock/README.md

 ## Environment setup

 I'm using:
-- IntelliJ 2019.3 Ultimate (thanks to JetBrains for the license)
+- IntelliJ 2020.3 Ultimate (thanks to JetBrains for the license)
 - Maven 3.6.3

 You can also use Eclipse.
 I tried
-- Eclipse 4.5.0 (Mars)
-- Say yes to all the plugins an m2 connectors to install
+- Eclipse 2020.12 (but there was a weird compilation issue with ASM)

 To configure your local workspace:
 - Import the Maven parent project to Eclipse or IntelliJ